-Shiba Inus are known for their pointy ears, which stand erect on the head.
+The Shiba Inu is known for their its pointy ears, which stand erect on the head.
 The breed comes in four different color variants: red, cream, black and tan, and sesame.

-Shiba Inus are highly recognizable with their squinty eyes and curly tails.
+The Shiba Inu is highly recognizable with its squinty eyes and curly tails.
 Native to Japan, they have been around for thousands of years; only in the past few decades, however, have they gained popularity in North America.
+After World War II, the dog breed was nearly extinct in Japan.
 Originally bred for hunting, they have huge amounts of pent-up energy.
 Considering this, it’s not surprising to know that they thrive on physical activity.
-When properly trained, they can make great family dogs.
+When properly trained, these dogs can make great family dogs.

-With that said, there are a few hurdles with owning Shiba Inus (this is especially true for first-time owners).
-As loyal and intelligent as they are, they can be strong-willed and stubborn.
-Not only that but they have a tendency of being aloof.
+With that said, there are a few hurdles with owning a Shiba Inu dog (this is especially true for first-time owners).
+As loyal and intelligent as they are, the Shiba Inu can be strong-willed and stubborn.
+Not only that but the Shiba Inu has a tendency of being aloof.

 Thinking of bringing a Shiba home?
 If so, it’s probably worthwhile to read up on the breed first!

 Want to learn more about the Shiba Inu?
 We will be highlighting 11 different facts on the breed below.

 - The Shiba Inu has a High Prey Drive

 - Shiba Inus are Cats of the Dog World

 - The Shiba Inu Can be Aloof